codeque-co/codeque/README.md

 ❌ Invent / Implement license mechanism

-❌ Make CLI a product
+⌛ Make CLI a product
-   - codeframe from babel
+   ✅ codeframe from babel
-   - see how monako is tokenizeing and coloring
+   - commander
+   - spinner while search
+   - results limit param
+   - inline input
+   - file path input
+   - runs in cwd

 💡 Feature import-based search
   - search in file and all files imported by a file